IVA – Individual Voluntary Arrangement

 - It may affect the terms of your employment or hire purchase agreements

-At Carrington Dean, we understand how easy it is to let debt take over your life, and it’s difficult to know what direction to take.
+At Carrington Dean, we understand how easy it is to let debt take over your life.
+It’s difficult to know what direction to take, and you may be left wondering whether an IVA is a good idea for you.

 Frequently Asked Questions